-HHA shall inspect contract units whenever needed to determine that the contract units comply with NSPIRE and that the owner is providing maintenance, utilities, and other services in accordance with the HAP contract, taking into account complaints and any other information coming to its attention in scheduling inspections.
+HHA shall inspect contract units whenever needed to determine that the contract units comply with inspection requirements and that the owner is providing maintenance, utilities, and other services in accordance with the HAP contract, taking into account complaints and any other information coming to its attention in scheduling inspections.

-HHA shall conduct follow-up inspections needed to determine if the owner (or, if applicable, the family) has corrected an NSPIRE violation, and shall conduct inspections as needed to determine the basis for exercise of contractual and other remedies for owner or family violation of NSPIRE.
+HHA shall conduct follow-up inspections needed to determine if the owner (or, if applicable, the family) has corrected an inspection requirements violation, and shall conduct inspections as needed to determine the basis for exercise of contractual and other remedies for owner or family violation of inspection requirements.

-In conducting supervisory quality control NSPIRE inspections, HHA will include a representative sample of both tenant-based and project-based units.
+In conducting supervisory quality control inspection requirements inspections, HHA will include a representative sample of both tenant-based and project-based units.